 A single participant can be known by different names in different research contexts.
-One lab might study a participant using the name "LK002-234001", whereas another lab might study the very same organism knowing it only by the name "Primate 44".
-It is often necessary (or desirable) to let the different providers of data use their own names, rather than try to standardize them at the source.
-LabKey Server can align the various aliases for a given subject and control which alias is used for which research audience.
+One lab might study a given subject using the name "LK002-234001", whereas another lab might study the very same subject knowing it only by the name "Primate 44".
+It is often necessary (and even desirable) to let the different providers of data use their own names, rather than try to standardize them at the various sources.
+LabKey Server can align aliases for a given subject and control which alias is used for which research audience.

 When data is imported, a provided alias map will "translate" the aliases into the common participant ID for the study.
 In our example, the two labs might import data for "LK002-234001" and "Primate 44", with the study researcher seeing all these rows under the participant ID "PT-101".
 It is important to note that there is no requirement that all data is imported using one of the aliases you provide.